Orange Collective

 Legacy internal-tools

 Retool runs at $138.6M ARR with ~100 enterprise customers and a $1.4M ACV — proof that the category pays.[3]
-Their drag-and-drop templating framework predates LLMs: poor training data, rigid UX, structurally incompatible with prompt-first authoring.
+It shipped an AI app builder for non-developers in 2025 and now publishes its own research showing 78% of enterprises plan to build more custom software in 2026[25] — the incumbent is evangelizing the shift while its drag-and-drop templating framework, which predates LLMs, fights prompt-first authoring structurally.
 Vybe is the AI-native rebuild against the same buyer.

 Lovable · v0 · Bolt

-Cursor: $100M ARR in 12 months.[4]
-Windsurf: $100M ARR run-rate before OpenAI's $3B acquisition.[9]
-Replit Agent: $70M ARR.[10]
-Brilliant for engineers writing code in a repo — wrong shape for a function head shipping an internal app.
+Cursor: $2B ARR by Feb 2026, $29.3B valuation, a $50B round in talks.[21]
+Windsurf: OpenAI's $3B deal collapsed; Google paid $2.4B to license and hire, Cognition took the rest.[24]
+Replit: $9B valuation, targeting $1B ARR by end of 2026.[22]
+Brilliant for engineers in a repo — wrong shape for a function head shipping an internal app.
 The buyer, the surface, and the deployment story all differ.

 Airplane.dev · adjacent shutdowns